FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Optimize for data analysis

 * Columns should be optimized for data analysis (aggregations and breakdowns) at scale and should not require splitting or parsing.
-* Data that cannot be represented in predefined columns (e.g., tags) should use a simplified JSON object that does not use nested objects and arrays, and is parseable within spreadsheets.
+* Data that cannot be represented in predefined columns (e.g., tags) should use a simplified JSON object that does not use nested objects and arrays, and is parseable within spreadsheet applications (e.g. Excel, Google Sheets.)
 * Avoid complex JSON structures for any scenario that requires non-technical personas or has a well-defined structure that could be represented as separate, flat columns.
 * FOCUS should include all data necessary as the system of record for cost and usage data and scenarios that require this dataset.
 * Minimize the need for expensive joins at scale for non-technical personas and avoid duplicating data for scenarios that require engineering support where complex joins are more feasible (e.g., forecasting).